-He didn’t get up to three hundred pounds by being naive or careless and something ain’t sitting right with what’s going on in the big house on the hill.
+He didn’t get up to three hundred pounds by being naive or careless, and something isn’t sitting right with what’s going on in the big house on the hill.

 The couple in the home are ex-Austinites.
-They’re fed up with big city life and looking to settle down out in the country away from the relentless thrum that’s carrying Travis county along in this new century.
+They’re fed up with big city life, and are looking to settle down out in the country away from the relentless thrum that’s carrying Travis County along in this new century.

-The man was born to hunt and is looking forward to cleaning out the woods of the wild boars that have carved paths out of the underbrush beneath the towering oaks and hickory trees on his ten acre lot near Gilmer, Texas.
-3 am a week later and in the middle of a wild, Texas lightning storm the man drags a plastic tarp out of the shed and lays it down on the patio.
+The man was born to hunt, and is looking forward to cleaning the woods of the wild boars that have carved paths out of the underbrush beneath the towering oaks, and hickory trees on his 10 acre lot near Gilmer, Texas.
+It’s 3 am a week later, and in the middle of a wild, Texas lightning storm the man drags a plastic tarp out of the shed, and lays it down on the patio.
 Under flashing blue and white arcs of light he quickly hones his big buck knife on the whet stone and gets ready to finish cleaning the hog.

 The old pig didn’t go easy.

 He knew instinctively to avoid the wooden trays of honey buns, and fresh corn on the cob that the man had set out beneath a hidden deer stand nailed up 15 feet high in an old oak tree.

 But he got hungry and it was late and surely who ever had put the feast out was tucked away in bed on this dark, miserable night.

 CRACK!
 The round from the 30.06 tears through the thick, fibrous pad that protects wild boars from neck shots.
 The man is an expert marksman who grew up in the big piney woods near Beaumont and knows exactly where to place the round to make sure he won’t need to wake his hound up to track a big, wounded boar hog through the woods on a stormy night.